zocomputer/newlogme/new/REWRITE_PLAN.md

 # Core approach:
 # 1. Subscribe to NSWorkspaceDidActivateApplicationNotification
 # 2. On activation, get window name via Accessibility API or CGWindowListCopyWindowInfo
-# 3. For browsers, optionally get URL/tab title via AppleScript (opt-in for privacy)
+# 3. For browsers, get URL/tab title via AppleScript (enabled by default)
-# 4. Write to SQLite only when window changes (debounce rapid switches)
+# 4. Write to DuckDB only when window changes (debounce rapid switches)
 ```

 **Keystroke Counting (`keyboard.py`):**